-November 15th to the 22nd, 2020 is National Hunger and Homelessness Awareness Week.
-This is an annual program that brings attention to the problems of hunger and homelessness.
-During NH week, you can participate in a series of educational, service, fundraising, and advocacy events.
+November 12-20, 2022, is National Hunger and Homelessness Awareness Week.
+The week is an annual campaign that brings attention to the problems of hunger and homelessness.
+During this week, you can participate in a series of educational, service, fundraising, and advocacy events.

 Many Americans live paycheck to paycheck.
-The struggle to keep the basic needs fulfilled can be a daily obstacle.
-It takes only one misstep — an illness, injury, or temporary job loss — to place many of us on the path to poverty, hunger, even homelessness.
-This year, the coronavirus crisis has forced many people into difficult positions and impacted their lives.
+The struggle to fulfill basic needs can be a daily obstacle.
+It takes only one misstep — an illness, injury, or temporary job loss — to place people on the path to poverty, hunger, and even homelessness.
+Last year, the coronavirus crisis forced many individuals into difficult positions and impacted their lives.

-All year long, food pantries, shelters, and other service organizations need support.
-They provide food, shelter, and other aid to those who need it most.
-These organizations require financial and service donations.
+Food pantries, shelters, and other service organizations require financial and service donations to continue operating.
+These organizations provide food, shelter, and other aid to those who need it most.
 Whether they are providing meals, clean towels, socks, or a place to rest, they’re vital to communities.

-- In-kind grants of donated goods and services to USA organizations for distribution programs to support homeless, low-income, and disabled veterans.
+- In-kind grants of donated goods and services can support homeless, low-income, and disabled veterans.